-Summertime is high season for Seaside Park, Bridgeport's premiere waterside destination.
-Seaside is open daily from 8 AM-6 PM (current hours).
+Summertime is high season for Seaside Park; Bridgeport's premiere waterside destination.
+Seaside is open daily from 8 AM - Dusk (current hours).
 Parks Stickers are required to access the park by car.
 Cyclists can enjoy a dedicated cycling path.
 For more information on parks stickers look here: Parks Stickers

 Buses entering Seaside need a bus permit: more details.
 Permits can be purchased in advance at the parks office, or at the park checkpoints.